DE-RSE/chapter/_pages/muc/index.md

 layout: single
 ---

+_**Better Software - Better Research, also in Munich!**_

 Our group is the place to meet other [research software engineers](https://de-rse.org/en/) in Munich.
+Do you write code for research?
+This is your crowd!

 We aim for a meeting every two months, followed by dinner and networking.
 Our meetings include short talks about anything related to RSE (research data management, software development, teaching/training, and more), as well as open discussions on topics brought into the agenda by any attendee.

 ![Photo of a part of the Munich RSE group at deRSE25](chapter-muc-photo-derse25.jpg)